keystonejs/keystone/docs/guides/intro-to-graphql.md

 }
 ```

-### \_UserMeta
+### \_UsersMeta

-Unlike `_allUsersMeta` this returns metadata relating to the list such as access control information.
+Retrieves meta information about the user list itself (ie; not about items in the list) such as access control information.
 This query accepts no parameters.

 ## Mutations